 inhaling nitrous oxide.
 Rajneesh had no understanding of the

 that made it true, with no real evidence required.

-As conditions at the Oregon commune became progressively
+As conditions at the Oregon commune became progressively more

-Rajneesh's could dish it out, but he
+Rajneesh could dish it out, but

-for some, yet he lived in luxury and could not endure physical
+death for some, yet he lived in luxury and could not endure physical

 discomfort without complaining loudly like a baby.
 After his